turbo-gecko/Old-Skool/TEC-1G/Games/moon.md

 The program has been tested with TASM 3.2 using the command line `tasm -80 -g0 moon.asm moon.hex`

-Near the top of moon.asm, there are 2 #defines that can be enabled for debugging to the serial port.
+Near the top of moon.asm, there are 2 #defines.
+SERIAL_OUT_EN enables the stats to be sent out the serial port.
+You can capture a game this way.
+DUMP is for debugging and is rarely, if ever, used.

-There main starting parameters are listed as constants that can be adjusted to change the games behaviour.
+The main starting parameters are listed as constants that can be adjusted to change the games initial state.

 ## To Do ##
   - Display 'how to play' instructions.